 These are the essential steps to making this sweet pie dough:

-- Pulse together the flour, salt and sugar very well.
+- Pulse together the dry ingredients and sugar very well.
 You want to break down the sugar to a fine grain.

 - Add in the butter pieces and pulse until they are about the size of a pea.

-- While the processor is running, add in the water in a steady stream.
-Be careful not to pour it directly on to the bottom of the processor bowl, but into the flour instead.
+- Pulse in the water.
 The dough should be crumbly, but not cohesive.
 Please see the photo for what it should look like.

 - Roll out the dough while it is in the plastic wrap to help to create an airtight seal and then let rest at least 2 hours, or better overnight.